krb5/krb5/doc/admin/appl_servers.rst

 -------------------------------

 Several aspects of Kerberos rely on name service.
-When a hostname is used to name a service, the Kerberos library canonicalizes the hostname using forward and reverse name resolution.
-(The reverse name resolution step can be turned off using the **rdns** variable in :ref:`libdefaults`.)
+When a hostname is used to name a service, clients may canonicalize the hostname using forward and possibly reverse name resolution.
 The result of this canonicalization must match the principal entry in the host's keytab, or authentication will fail.

-Each host's canonical name must be the fully-qualified host name (including the domain), and each host's IP address must reverse-resolve to the canonical name.
+To work with all client canonicalization configurations, each host's canonical name must be the fully-qualified host name (including the domain), and each host's IP address must reverse-resolve to the canonical name.

 Configuration of hostnames varies by operating system.
 On the